 Consent workshops are clearly a contentious issue.
 Many acknowledge that making them optional could result in non-attendance by those who need it most.
 Yet making them compulsory would not necessarily solve the issue, as several students feel they already have a good understanding of consent when entering university, and would refuse to attend or be offended by an invitation.

-Teaching consent from a younger age would allow teenagers to grow up with a clear understanding of what safe, consensual sex.
+Teaching consent from a younger age would allow teenagers to grow up with a clear understanding of what safe, consensual sex is.
 Ultimately, consent workshops at university are a step in the right direction, as any conversation on a topic that has only recently come to the foreground of discussions on sex and sexuality is vital.
 However, they are not enough.
 If we want to create a true ‘culture of consent’, we must incorporate the issue in sex education from as early as possible.